An Educator’s Guide to Teaching Styles & Learning Styles

 Lifelong Education for Teachers: Impact of a Master’s Degree

 Educators who are motivated to develop a deeper understanding of different teaching styles, learning styles, instructional theory and much more will often pursue a Master of Education degree.
 Such programs not only present an opportunity to become a better educator, in many school districts obtaining an M.Ed. will also earn teachers a salary increase.

-To help expand educational opportunities for busy working teachers, University of San Diego has developed an innovative, 100% online Master of Education degree program that gives teachers the option of earning their M.Ed. on their own schedule, while interacting with and learning from fellow educators across the country.
+To help expand educational opportunities for busy working teachers, the University of San Diego has developed an innovative, 100% online Master of Education degree program that gives teachers the option of earning their M.Ed. on their own schedule, while interacting with and learning from fellow educators across the country.

 The M.Ed. specializations include: